Software apps and online services

 We'd also like for a model to train quickly without hogging the pi's CPU for too long.
 However, training the pix2pix GAN is time consuming on CPU and after 200 training epochs we have the following rendition of some dance moves:

 We see the background shifting because of the asymmetry in how the shot was framed and the use of flipping for image augmentation in training.
 Looks like this model could train for longer, perhaps sending images to the cloud where we can train faster after gathering more images.
+The motion transfer researchers gathered roughly 20 mins of video in a simple setting at 120 fps.

-For now, the more feasible approach seems to be a catalog of reference videos to demo the pose for the user.
+Plan to come back to this idea, but for now, the more feasible approach seems to be a catalog of reference videos to demo the pose for the user.

 We want to use more information over time to improve the pose estimation, which will improve our pose classification.
 At the same time, we can try to generalize our pose classifier to classify athletic motions like a body squat.